 The interventionist will also help the family understand that it’s not necessary to wait until their loved one has hit “rock bottom” before taking action.
 The intervention is a way to “bring the bottom up” and step in before the addicted person experiences a serious incident that may involve hurting themselves or someone else.

-There are good reasons to call on a professional for help with a substance abuse intervention in Nevada.
+There are good reasons to call on a professional for help with a substance abuse intervention.

 • Family Stays Focused

 An experienced interventionist acts as an interested, neutral third party.
 He or she enters the situation to help everyone involved.
 The interventionist will guide the family in preparing letters to be read to their addicted loved one.
 On the day of the intervention, the interventionist guides the conversation to keep it on track and focused on the goal of persuading the addict to go to treatment.